Medical expert of the article

 Anti-inflammatory (basic) drugs for the treatment of bronchial asthma

-Currently, inhaled glucocorticosteroids are the most effective drugs for controlling bronchial asthma, therefore they are recommended for the treatment of persistent asthma of any severity.
-In children of school age, maintenance therapy IGKS allows you to control the symptoms of bronchial asthma, reduces the frequency of exacerbations and the number of hospitalizations, improves the quality of life, improves the function of external respiration, reduces the hyperreactivity of the bronchi and reduces bronchoconstriction in exercise.
-IGKS in children of preschool age.
-Suffering from bronchial asthma, leads to a clinically significant improvement in the condition.
-Including scores of day and night cough, wheezing and wheezing, physical activity, use of emergency drugs and use of health system resources.
-Beclomethasone is used in children.
-Fluticasone.
-Budesonide.
-The use of these drugs in low doses is safe: when appointing higher doses, it is necessary to remember the possibility of developing side effects.
-Distinguish between low, medium and high doses of drugs used for basic treatment.
+Currently, inhaled glucocorticosteroids are the most effective drugs for controlling bronchial asthma, so they are recommended for the treatment of persistent bronchial asthma of any severity.
+In school-age children, maintenance therapy with ICS allows controlling the symptoms of bronchial asthma, reduces the frequency of exacerbations and the number of hospitalizations, improves the quality of life, improves the function of external respiration, reduces bronchial hyperreactivity and reduces bronchoconstriction during physical exertion.
+The use of ICS in preschool children suffering from bronchial asthma leads to a clinically significant improvement in the condition. including a score for daytime and nighttime cough, wheezing and shortness of breath, physical activity, the use of emergency drugs and the use of health care resources.
+In children, beclomethasone, fluticasone, budesonide are used.
+The use of these drugs in low doses is safe: when prescribing higher doses, it is necessary to remember the possibility of side effects.
+There are low, medium and high doses of drugs used for basic treatment.

 Calculated equipotent daily doses of inhaled glucocorticoids